porterjamesj/website/content/hiking/lt23/day28/index.md

 date: 2023-10-05
 ---

 This morning I wake up and hike back to the border, to meet up with Stiltz, Mooch, and Hang Ten one last time.
 They've been a day behind me since we split up at Tillotsen, and I've been texting with Stiltz to coordinate.
-I arrive at the border exact as they do.
+I arrive at the border exactly as they do.

 We celebrate and catch up.
 They've been taking it easy and enjoying themselves.
 Apparently they got off trail one night near Jay Peak and had kind of a wild night at a hostel.